When student engagement is going downhill, we often find ourselves reaching for the prop box.

 We’ve all heard it before: “When am I ever going to use this?”
 Answer this question and you’ll engage students with content that they know is relevant to life beyond school.
 Use anecdotes, case studies, and real-life examples from outside the classroom to root your teaching in “the real world”.

-From biographies to science, there are over 3,500 digital books in Reading Eggs to help connect your students’ learning to the real world.
+Did you know?
+There are over 3,500 e-books in Reading Eggs to help connect your students’ learning to the real world

 Find out what already engages your students and build it into the learning process.